GCheung55/Neuro/README.md

 });

 /*
 Create a router instance.
-Note the typecast property in modelOptions.defaults object.
+Note the typecast property in Model.options.defaults object.
 This will typecast the captured group so that rules can be simple functions like Type.isString.
 Otherwise all values passed to the rules will be strings.
  */